ljw1004/csharpspec/README.md

     ;
 ```

-Links are like this, which will render in github as a hyperlinked word "Conventions", and will render in Word as "5.2: Conventions".
+Links are like this, which will render in github as a hyperlinked word "Conventions", and will render in Word as "5.2: Conventions" in the `Hyperlink` character style.
 The thing that comes after the # is the section/subsection title, stripping everything other than alphanumerics and hyphen and underscore, and converting to lowercase.
 ```
 For more information see Section [Conventions](README.md#conventions)
 ```